p4lang/bf-p4c/README.md

   Only the dependences required by the "model" are needed (i.e., we don't use the driver in the compiler tests).

+- The tests depend on GNU utilities.
+On macOS, these can be installed with `brew install coreutils`.

 # Tofino mid-end and back-end design

 The mid-end and back-end of the compiler are where all the Tofino-specific